excellentwork/Fantastic_4_Project_3/README.md

 ## Usage
-To train the models, we ran the provided coe via colab and Jupyter notebooks.
+To train the models, we ran the provided code via colab and Jupyter notebooks.

 ## Evaluation